fuerte656/angular-dev-test-task/README.md

 Please, put the solution on GitHub and send the link back via email.
 Enjoy!

-# The day to day task: weather forecast
+# The day to day task: weatherReducer forecast

-Using the free open weather map two API endpoints (the key is on the weather service) https://openweathermap.org/api/one-call-api https://openweathermap.org/api/geocoding-api
+Using the free open weatherReducer map two API endpoints (the key is on the weatherReducer service) https://openweathermap.org/api/one-call-api https://openweathermap.org/api/geocoding-api

--   Build an application that allows you to search the weather forecast hourly or daily for a city.
+-   Build an application that allows you to search the weatherReducer forecast hourly or daily for a city.
 -   The UI has a search box and two filter options, `hourly` and `daily`, and a table.
 -   When a new city is searched, we need first to get its coordinates using `http://api.openweathermap.org/geo/1.0/direct?q={city name}&limit=1&appid={API key}` and then for the hourly mode make a call to `https://api.openweathermap.org/data/2.5/onecall?lat={lat}&lon={lon}&exclude=current,minutely,daily,alerts&appid={API key}`, and for the daily mode `https://api.openweathermap.org/data/2.5/onecall?lat={lat}&lon={lon}&exclude=current,minutely,hourly,alerts&appid={API key}` and add it to a city table.
 -   When no city is found, we should reflect it.